-- Be performed in accordance with the requirements of the Sequential Test and, when necessary, the Exception Test; - Not increase flood risk, either upstream or downstream, of the site, taking into account the impacts of climate change; - Not increase surface water volumes or peak flow rates that would result in increased flood risk to the receiving catchments; - Ensure that where development is necessary in areas of flood risk (after application of the Sequential and Exception Tests and the sequential approach), it is made safe from flooding for the lifetime of the development, taking into account the impact of climate change as stated in Paragraphs 157-158 of the NPPF; - Use opportunities provided by new development to reduce flood risk and provide betterment within the site and elsewhere; - Seek to use natural flood management such as increasing floodplain connectivity and enhancing natural flood storage to provide connectivity for the movement of flood water, habitats and protected species. - Identify safe access and egress routes for the site.
+- Be performed in accordance with the requirements of the Sequential Test and, when necessary, the Exception Test; - Not increase flood risk, either upstream or downstream, of the site, taking into account the impacts of climate change; - Not increase surface water volumes or peak flow rates that would result in increased flood risk to the receiving catchments; - Provide mitigation for the cumulative impacts of the development on flood risk elsewhere; - Ensure that where development is necessary in areas of flood risk (after application of the Sequential and Exception Tests and the sequential approach), it is made safe from flooding for the lifetime of the development, taking into account the impact of climate change as stated in Paragraphs 161-162 of the NPPF; - Use opportunities provided by new development to reduce flood risk and provide betterment within the site and elsewhere; - Seek to use natural flood management such as increasing floodplain connectivity and enhancing natural flood storage to provide connectivity for the movement of flood water, habitats and protected species. - Identify safe access and egress routes for the site.